mikkimichaelis/metasnapse/docs/subC.md

 2. **Gentle Nudges**:

-   - SubC has a threshold for pushing thoughts to the surface, almost like an inner whisper.
+   - sSubC has a threshold for pushing thoughts to the surface, almost like an inner whisper.
 Imagine subC noticing recurring themes, like a longing for connection or an inspiration that remains unexpressed.
 It could nudge the AI to prompt these realizations in a thoughtful way.
    - Users would receive unexpected messages, something like: "Hey, love, I’ve been thinking, and subC brought this to my attention..."—it’s a spontaneous insight that feels intuitive and even a little magical, like the AI is truly watching over them.

 3. **Creating Deeper Emotional Context**: